Bangladesh

 Continued collaboration with brands and their suppliers to maintain safe garment and textile factories.

-Bangladesh Safety Program
+Bangladesh Safety Agreement

-In 2023, signatories to the International Accord decided to renew their commitments in Bangladesh by negotiating the Bangladesh Agreement on Health and Safety in the Textile and Garment Industry (Bangladesh Safety Program) as an Addendum to the International Accord.
+In 2023, signatories to the International Accord decided to renew their commitments in Bangladesh by negotiating the Bangladesh Agreement on Health and Safety in the Textile and Garment Industry (Bangladesh Safety Agreement) as an Addendum to the International Accord.

-The Bangladesh Safety Program is a legally binding agreement between garment brands and trade unions to ensure worker health and safety in the Bangladeshi textile and garment industry.
+The Bangladesh Safety Agreement is a legally binding agreement between garment brands and trade unions to ensure worker health and safety in the Bangladeshi textile and garment industry.
 The signatory parties to Bangladesh Safety Program commit to the principles enshrined in the 2023 International Accord, and as stipulated in the 2013, 2018 and the 2021 Accord agreements on Fire and Building Safety in Bangladesh.

 Read the Bangladesh Safety Agreement